-Mr. Alexander was listed for Intellectual Property in the 2018 and the nine years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business and he was listed as #1 in the 2015 and the four years immediately preceding editions.
-Mr. Alexander was recognized in 2018 and all prior editions of The Best Lawyers in America® for Intellectual Property Litigation, Corporate Law, Mediation, Trademark Law, Arbitration, and Antitrust Law.
+Mr. Alexander was listed for Intellectual Property in the 2020 and the 11 years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business, he was listed as #1 in the 2015 and the four years immediately preceding editions, and he was listed as a "Senior Statesperson" in the 2019 and 2020 editions.
+Mr. Alexander was recognized in 2021 and all prior editions of The Best Lawyers in America® for Intellectual Property Litigation, Corporate Law, Mediation, Trademark Law, Arbitration, and Antitrust Law.
 He was also named a 2012 "Atlanta Lawyer of the Year" in the area of Corporate Law by The Best Lawyers in America®.
 He was recognized by his peers as one of Atlanta's "Legal Elite" in 2008 and 2012 by Georgia Trend magazine and as one of Top 10 Lawyers in Georgia in Atlanta magazine.
 Mr. Alexander was named by Legal Media Group to its 2008, 2011, 2012 and 2014 Guide to the World's Leading Trademark Law Practitioners, its Best of the Best USA in 2011 as one of the top 25 practitioners for trademark law in the country and its Best of the Best in 2011 as one of the leading trademark practitioners in the world.
-He was recognized in The International Who's Who of Business Lawyers for 2009, 2011, 2013 and 2014 and in The International Who's Who of Trademark Lawyers in 2010, 2013, 2014 and 2015.
+He has been recognized repeatedly for Trademark Law in The International Who's Who of Business Lawyers and in The International Who's Who of Trademark Lawyers in 2010, 2013, 2014 and 2015.
 The International Who's Who of Trademark Lawyers recognized Mr. Alexander in 2015 as one of only six trademark attorneys named "Most Highly Regarded" in North America.
 The World Trademark Review ranked Mr. Alexander among the top 20 trademark attorneys nationwide and in 2016 he was again recognized as a leading national trademark practitioner.
 He was named a Top 10 Georgia "Super Lawyer" in 2011 and a Top 100 Georgia "Super Lawyer" in 2013, 2014, 2015, 2016 and 2017 by Super Lawyers magazine.
-Mr. Alexander was recognized as a 2009 Georgia "Super Lawyer" for Intellectual Property, Intellectual Property Litigation and Alternative Dispute Resolution and again in 2018 and the seven years prior for Intellectual Property by Super Lawyers magazine.
+Mr. Alexander was recognized as a 2009 Georgia "Super Lawyer" for Intellectual Property, Intellectual Property Litigation and Alternative Dispute Resolution and again in 2020 and the nine years prior for Intellectual Property by Super Lawyers magazine.
 Mr. Alexander was ranked one of 24 attorneys from the United States in the area of Trademark and Copyright by Chambers Global 2011.
 He was also recognized as a top practitioner in Trademark, Copyright and Trade Secrets by Chambers Global 2013, 2014, 2015 and 2016.
 In 2013, Mr. Alexander was named a "Shining Star of IP" and selected as one of five individuals to the 2013 IP Hall of Fame by Intellectual Asset magazine.
 He is AV® rated by Martindale-Hubbell.*

 Represented American Eagle Outfitters in asserting its trademarks and advertising motif relative to advertising and sale of AMERICAN EAGLE footwear by Payless.
 The firm obtained a preliminary injunction prohibiting objectionable practices and requiring a prominent disclaimer of any affiliation with American Eagle Outfitters.
 Ultimately, the case was favorably settled.
 American Eagle Outfitters v.
 Payless Shoe Source, Inc., No. 071675 (E.D.N.Y.
 Nov.
 10, 2008).